This post may contain affiliate links. Please read my full disclosure

 Ok, so now that your interest is piqued, you’re thinking of making a go of it.
 But you’re still a little hesitant, right?
 Especially when it comes to the “freelance” part.
 Yeah…that’s that hardest part.
 Getting the clients.
 So, here’s what I consider the best freelance resource, thanks to Pat Flynn of Smart Passive Income.
 It’s only 10 minutes and well worth the watch.

-Then check out the online reading resources I listed below this video.
+Then, when you’re done watching this video, check out the online reading resources I listed below.

 The Best FREE Resources Are…